My Favorite Cities to Photograph

 While there’s been a Belgium Photography Collection on this site for some time, I’m happy to announce that it’s been significantly updated.

 Showcasing the historical city of Bruges, with its myriad of laneways and canals, I’m sure you’ll find the photos to be both informative and inspirational.

 The photo at the top of this post features a narrow footbridge crossing one of the city’s canals.

 You’ll notice how, as well as making the footbridge an important focal point within the photo, it also acts to lead the eye through the image to the buildings on the other side of the canal.

-As the image was very much about tone and texture it was perfectly suited to rendering into black and white.
+As the image was very much based around the compositional elements of tone and texture it was perfectly suited to rendering into black and white.